Nathan-S1/Nathan-S1.github.io/README.md

 # Nathan Shorez Portfolio Website

-This repository contains my personal professional portfolio website.
+This repository contains my professional portfolio website.

-The website is built with HTML, CSS, and JavaScript and is intended to be hosted through GitHub Pages.
+The website is built with HTML, CSS, and JavaScript and is hosted using GitHub Pages.

-## Purpose

-The portfolio showcases my:

-- Software development background
-- IT experience
-- Technical skills
-- Education
-- Unity game-development work
-- Python and artificial-intelligence projects
-- Resume
-- Professional contact information

-## Current Features
+## Website Features

-- Responsive professional portfolio layout
+- Responsive professional layout
 - About section
 - Technical skills section
 - Work-experience section